grammyjs/website/site/docs/guide/filter-queries.md

   // ... with at least one URL, hashtag, or cashtag.
   .on(["::url", "::hashtag", "::cashtag"], (ctx) => {});
 ```

+The type inference of `ctx` will scan through the entire call chain and inspect every element of all three `.on` calls.
+As an example, it can detect that `ctx.msg.text` is a required property for the above code snippet.

 ## The query language